electronics, custom software, stainless steel

-The Electromechanical Solenoid Orchestra (ESO) is a two-year design research project that resulted. in the design and development of a decentralized mechanical sound and music network driven by real time data.
+The Electromechanical Solenoid Orchestra (ESO) is a decentralized mechanical sound and music network driven by real time data pulled from the environment.
 The design of the ESO system stems from the concept of creating complex machine systems from simple mechanisms or components such as electromechanical actuators.
-The form and installation layout of the ESO is inspired by the Stele Forest at the Xi’an Beilin Museum.
-When installed in a spatial matrix formation, the viewer can experience the installation from within.
+When installed in a spatial matrix formation, the viewer can experience the installation from within it, where the soundscape transforms as audiences shift position and move spatially through the installation space.

 A total of 24 stainless steel cage were designed and built for the ESO, each cage a deconstructed xylophone with one octave controlled and activated through solenoid tapping.
-These custom-made and non-traditional instrument can be driven by data to generate complex musical soundscapes that go beyond the capabilities of human muscle movement.
-At the same time, the instruments are designed to connect and work with traditional instruments such as MIDI controllers or keyboards, as well as data platforms.
+These custom-made and non-traditional instruments can be driven by data to generate complex musical soundscapes that go beyond the capabilities of human muscle movement.
+The first iteration of this work pulled environmental data collected by the Citizen Sensor kit developed Joseph Savaadra from multiple cities in Asia, Europe, and the United States

 ESO in the "Weather Tunnel" at TransLife, National Art Museum of China, Beijing, 2011.

-ESO, Weather Tunnel documentary created by Michelle Calabro, featuring Joe Savaadra, developer of the Air Quality Egg that supported the data collection of the Weather Tunnel Project.
+ESO, Weather Tunnel documentary, featuring Joe Savaadra, developer of the Air Quality Egg that supported the data collection of the Weather Tunnel Project.

-Translife Exhibition, Weather Tunnel - Parsons School of Design.
+Translife Exhibition, Weather Tunnel - Parsons School of Design (2011)

 Detailed mechanism design for each octave cage, including how components fit together, stand design and matrix design.
 This spatial configurations of the pillars could potentially bring out the three dimensional nature of sound.